This document describes how to bridge a Layer 2 (L2) network across a Layer 3 (L3) network.

 This document is not restricted to specific software and hardware versions.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
-If your network is live, make sure that you understand the potential impact of any command.
+If your network is live, ensure that you understand the potential impact of any command.

 In many situations, you require a solution in order to aggregate WiFi traffic from hotspots to a central location.
-In such cases, the solution needs to allow customer premise equipment (CPE) devices to bridge the Ethernet traffic from the end host, and encapsulate the packages through the Ethernet traffic to an endpoint.
+In such cases, the solution needs to allow you premise equipment (CPE) devices to bridge the Ethernet traffic from the end host, and encapsulate the packages through the Ethernet traffic to an endpoint.

 If you use Aggregation Services Routers (ASRs), the easy way to do this is to use Ethernet over soft GRE.
 However, for Integrated Service Routers (ISRs) and all other CPE devices, this is not an option.
 In older Cisco IOS® versions, it was possible to tunnel L2 over GRE by bridging the physical interface with a GRE tunnel interface.
 Although regular bridging strips the VLAN header from incoming packets, the use of Integrated Routing and Bridging (IRB) on the router can route and bridge the same network layer protocol on the same interface and still allow the router to maintain the VLAN header from one interface to another.